ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.scenes/README.md

 States with delay are not participate in calculations.

 You can test the scene with a "play" button.
-Additionally you can link this **scene** direct with other scene ID.
-E.g if you have a sensor on the door you can select it as a trigger:
+Additionally, you can link this **scene** direct with other scene ID.
+E.g. if you have a sensor on the door you can select it as a trigger:

 ```
   trigger